David Mallett Jr. House

 The David Mallett Jr. House, also known as The Mallett House, is a historical site located at 420 Tashua Road in Trumbull, Connecticut.
 It lies directly across Tashua Road from the Christ Episcopal Church and Tashua Burial Ground.
 The site consists of a 1.5 acre property and two buildings.
 The residence measures 3196 ft2, was constructed in 1760, and is privately owned.
 It was added to the National Register of Historic Places in 1986.

-It is an exceptionally well-preserved center-chimney colonial farmhouse, and has significance for its 150-year history of association with the Mallett family.
+It is a well-preserved center-chimney colonial farmhouse with a 150-year history of association with the Mallett family.